ninad/ninad.github.io/conversation-patterns.md

 ### 2. Answering a question

-* Use paul grice's Maxims
+* Use Paul Grice's Maxims
   * The maxim of quantity, where one tries to be as informative as one possibly can, and gives as much information as is needed, and no more.
   * The maxim of quality, where one tries to be truthful, and does not give information that is false or that is not supported by evidence.
   * The maxim of relation, where one tries to be relevant, and says things that are pertinent to the discussion.